 What is an Endodontist?

 Below your teeth’s hard layers of enamel and dentin lies the pulp.
-Dental pulp is made up of nerves and blood vessels and allows you to sense hot and cold.
+Dental pulp is made up of nerves and blood vessels and allows you to sense temperature.

-An endodontist has completed training beyond dental school so that they specialize in dental pulp.
+An endodontist has completed training beyond dental school that specializes in dental pulp.